 Skip to Content

-We’ve been on the road living and working in our motorhome for over 20 years, so we know that having hot water any time we need it is a real luxury.
+We were on the road, living and working in our motorhome, for over 20 years, so we know that having hot water any time you need it is a real luxury.
 But it’s one we’d rather not ever have to do without.
 That’s why we’ve created this guide to the RV water heater.
+The more you know about the appliances in your RV, the better you can maintain them properly and troubleshoot them if needed.

-We’ve included just about everything you need to know about your rig’s water heater right here in one place.
+We’ve included just about everything you need to know about your rig’s water heater, right here in one place.
 So, without further ado, let’s jump right in!

 How Does an RV Water Heater Work?

-A standard RV water heater functions very much like one you’d find in a sticks & bricks house.
+A standard RV water heater functions very much like one you’d find in a sticks-and-bricks house.
 The main difference is that a home water heater is much larger than an RV’s.
+So, while a home may have a 40- or 50-gallon capacity, for example, a water heater in an RV generally has a 6 to 12-gallon tank.

-But there are a few different ways in which various types heat the water in the tank, depending on the type of water heater you have.
+However, the appliance itself functions very much the same as those in a fixed-location home, using a source of heat (electric or propane) to warm water in a tank.
+There are just a few different ways in which various types heat the water in the tank, depending on the type of water heater you have.

 Electric

-In an RV, this means you need access to 120V AC to power the electric element.
+Electric water heaters use an electric heating element to heat the water in the tank.
+In an RV, this typically means you need access to 120V AC (from shore power or a generator) to power the electric element (though there are options for 12V RV water heaters, too).
 The element heats the water in conjunction with input from an electric thermostat.

 Gas